Swathi-dev2026/My-First-GitHub-Project/README.md

 ## Day 1

 Learning Git and GitHub with VS Code.
+And completed variables and data types in python.

+## Day 2

+Completed operators in python.

+## Day 3

+Completed input and output in python.